brainsatplay/brainsatplay/src/core2.0/docs/Graph.md

         animate:false, //true or false
         loop:undefined, //milliseconds or false
-        tag:undefined, //generated if not specified, or use to get another node by tag instead of generating a new one }; //can specify properties of the element which can be subscribed to for changes.
+        tag:undefined, //generated if not specified, or use to get another node by tag instead of generating a new one DEBUGNODE:false // print a console.time and the result for a node by tag, run DEBUGNODES on a GraphNode or Graph to toggle debug on all attached nodes.
+      }; //can specify properties of the element which can be subscribed to for changes.